Tree Conversation Workshop Leader

 Motherhood and Family

-I have had the privilege of participating in and witnessing the lives of my two sons ages 30 and 25.
+I have had the privilege of participating in and witnessing the lives of my two sons ages 32 and 27.
 Serving these two children inspired me to create in the world; communities , educational systems, joyful creativity in relationship and healthy communication processes.
 I am grateful for the ongoing learning and deepening of capacity for love, understanding, forgiveness and mutual support that they bring into my life!
-I have recently become a grandmother.
+I have two grandsons one who is 3 years old and the other who is 4 months old.

 Global LIfeNet Movement